-Outcomes: Three domains of primary outcomes: 1) Mental, behavioural or neurodevelopmental disorders as specified by ICD 11; 2) Subjective wellbeing (Eudaimonia and Hedonia); 3) Self-harm; suicidal ideation; suicide.
+Outcomes: Three domains of primary outcomes: 1) Mental, behavioural or neurodevelopmental disorders as specified by ICD 11; 2) Subjective wellbeing (Eudaimonia and Hedonia) (including quality of life and life satisfaction); 3) Self-harm; suicidal ideation; suicide.
 Outcomes may be prevention and/or management/reduction of symptomatology.
 Outcome measures may use dichotomous, categorical or continuous variables.
 Outcomes must be reported at the level of the child or young person.
 Domains of outcomes may be ascertained through clinical assessment, self-report or report by another informant (e.g. teacher).
+Bio-medical markers of potential mental health problems (e.g. cortisol as a measurement of stress) are excluded.
 Study Design: